sarah2244-4/Project-1-goldenapevisualmedia/README.md

 - Find out what type of photographer they are
 - Browse an existing portfolio of images
 - Navigate to the social media
-- Contact the photographer with any personal questions they may have
+- Contact the photographer with questions or to book them
 - Book a service

 ### Existing User Stories

 An existing user wants to be able to:
-- Contact the photographer easily
+- Contact the photographer with questions or to book them
 - View up to date images
 - Find links to social media accounts
-- Book a service

 ## Design